 The Undergraduate Majors/Minors in Astronomy and Astrophysics Committee (UMAAC) is a student-driven coalition of astronomy majors and minors that represent a diverse range of goals, academic years, demographics, and backgrounds, in order to serve as representatives of the student body of undergraduate Astronomy and Astrophysics majors and minors at Ohio State.

 The goal of the UMAAC is to serve as a liaison between the faculty and students of the Astronomy Department through presenting concerns, criticisms, and ideas for the growth of the department as a whole.
 We seek to gather input from students and faculty alike in order to improve the experience of undergraduate Astronomy students and foster communication between all members of the department.

 Our primary initiative is to gather information on the climate of the undergraduate community and to make recommendations to the Department of Astronomy based on this data.
 We also hold office hours when listed and are always available to listen to others in order to maintain a consistent avenue for communication with the student body.

 To contact UMAAC, please email one of our committee chairs:

 UMAAC will solicit and organize input from the A&A student body, and present this to department leadership.
-UMAAC will also identify ways to increase the communication and coordination of the A&A majors with the Astronomy Department, to the benefit of Astronomy and Astrophysics majors.
+UMAAC will also identify ways to increase the communication and coordination of the A&A majors and minors with the Astronomy Department, to the benefit of all Astronomy and Astrophysics majors and minors.

 They will strategize to ensure all students feel welcome in the major and propose suggestions for increasing diversity and inclusion within the Department.
 Finally, they will identify ways in which members of the Department of Astronomy can facilitate the transition of students graduating with A&A major and/or minor degrees to future career paths.